Futuristic control panel for Redux history transitions with observing cat

 const store = createStore(rootReducer, initialState, enhancer);

-Now that your store is set up, let’s create an action that includes a transition:
+Now, let’s create an action that includes transition logic:

 payload: { userId },